Quotes In Frankenstein About Isolation

 The Creature's Desperate Plea for Connection

 The creature's isolation is arguably even more poignant, stemming from his horrifying appearance and rejection by society.
+In real terms, his initial attempts at connection are met with fear and violence, reinforcing his belief that he is inherently monstrous and undeserving of love or acceptance.
 He is born into a world that immediately recoils from him, leading to a profound sense of abandonment and alienation.
-His initial attempts at connection are met with fear and violence, reinforcing his belief that he is inherently monstrous and undeserving of love or acceptance.
 He yearns for companionship, understanding, and acceptance, and his attempts to gain these lead to tragic consequences.

 His later encounters, marked by violence and revenge, are not acts of pure malice but rather desperate attempts to force connection, even if it's through inflicting pain.
-His actions are driven by the profound injustice of his existence, fueled by the deep loneliness and isolation that have become his constant companions.
 This highlights the devastating impact of isolation on even the most naturally inclined towards good.
-He becomes a reflection of the cruelty of the world that rejected him.
+But his actions are driven by the profound injustice of his existence, fueled by the deep loneliness and isolation that have become his constant companions.
+He becomes a reflection of the cruelty of the world that rejected him Easy to understand, harder to ignore..

 The Shared Isolation and Its Consequences